altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/setup-use-bridges/ug-setup-use-bridges-agx7f-soc.md

 When using the above SD Card image, this already includes the [dmaTest_cache_v2.0.run ](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-7/f-series/soc/setup-use-bridges/collateral/dmaTest_cache_v2.0.run) application that is used to exercise this example.
 This is a bash script is located at the **/home/root/** directoy in Linux which is running in the development kit.

-**Note:** Make sure that the variables in the script used to define the addresses for the configuration registers for the Cache Coherency Translator and Modular Scatter-Gather DMA components match the ones set in the hardware design.
+**Note:** Make sure that the variables in the script used to define the addresses for the configuration registers for the Cache Coherency Translator and Modular Scatter-Gather DMA components match the ones set in the Quartus design.

-The addresses set in the hardware design are defined at the **lwsoc2fpga** bridge with a base address of 0xF9000000:
+The addresses set in the Quartus design are defined at the **lwsoc2fpga** bridge with a base address of 0xF9000000:

   ![](images/baseAddress.png)